 Comparing your operational costs with your planned budget will show you the direction you are travelling in.
-This is a very important metric that will remind you if you are deviated from your actual plan.
+This is a very important metric that will remind you if you have deviated from your actual plan.

 Revenue is an actual indication of growth.
 If you are growing revenues along with profits, then you are growing a scalable business.
 If you feel that your revenue is growing but profits are shrinking, then you need to re-evaluate your unit-economics to figure out how to scale your business.

 1. CLV (Customer Lifetime Value)

 Some customers matter much more than the others.
-As stated by the Pareto principle, 80% of the effects comes from 20% of the causes.
+As stated by the Pareto principle, 80% of the effects come from 20% of the causes.
 In business, this means that 80% of your success comes from 20% of your customers.

 2. CAC (Customer Acquisition Cost)

 3. NPS (Net Promoter Score)

-4. Repeat buyers
+4. Repeat Buyers

 To understand if you are delivering the right service to customers, check the percentage of buyers who buy repeatedly from you.
 Log into your CRM or order processing software and use a simple excel pivot table to get the frequency of orders by customers.
-A strong retail business makes atleast 30% of it’s business from repeat customers every year.
+A strong retail business makes at least 30% of its business from repeat customers every year.